Author: Louise Dickens | 6th October 2017

 Simple yet effective, this technique will look good in any home setting.

-What’s more, as mobiles tend to be hung from the ceiling, they bring height to a room and add visual interest – this is a DIY that I’m definitely going to try for myself!
+What’s more, as mobile tend to be hung from the ceiling, they bring height to a room and add visual interest – this is a DIY that I’m definitely going to try for myself!

-8. Bike wheel
+8. Bike Wheel

-Perfect for cyclists and vintage enthusiasts, this upcycled bike wheel is SO unique!
+Perfect for cyclists and vintage-enthusiasts, this up-cycled bike wheel is SO unique!

 It’d be easy to spray paint the wheel with colourful or magnetic paint to make it stand out even more.